-There are numerous reasons you might want a stove burner including:
+There are numerous reasons you might want a wood burner including:

 Saving money - particularly if you use oil heating and have a cheap or free source of wood.